awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointRequests.md

   + Multi\-Region Access Point hostnames don't include the owner's AWS account ID\.
   + Multi\-Region Access Point hostnames don't include an AWS Region\.
   + Multi\-Region Access Point hostnames include `s3-global.amazonaws.com` instead of `s3.amazonaws.com`\.
 + Multi\-Region Access Point requests must be signed by using Signature Version 4A \(SigV4A\)\.
 When you use the AWS SDKs, the SDK automatically converts a SigV4 to SigV4A\.
-Therefore, that your [AWS SDK supports](https://docs.aws.amazon.com/sdkref/latest/guide/feature-s3-mrap.html) SigV4A as the signing implementation that is used to sign the global AWS Region requests\.
+Therefore, make sure that your [AWS SDK supports](https://docs.aws.amazon.com/sdkref/latest/guide/feature-s3-mrap.html) SigV4A as the signing implementation that is used to sign the global AWS Region requests\.
 For more information about SigV4A, see [Signing AWS API requests](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) in the *AWS General Reference*\.

 ## Multi\-Region Access Points and Amazon S3 Transfer Acceleration<a name="MultiRegionAccessPointsAndTransferAcceleration"></a>